h2oai/h2o-tutorials/tutorials/deeplearning/README.md

 This model is fully functional and can be inspected, restarted, or used to score a dataset, etc. Note that binary compatibility between H2O versions is currently not guaranteed.

 ###Cross-Validation
-For N-fold cross-validation, specify `nfolds>1` instead of (or in addition to) a validation frame, and `N+1` models will be built: 1 model on the full training data, and N models with each 1/N-th of the data held out (there are different holdout strategies).
+For N-fold cross-validation, specify `nfolds>1` instead of (or in addition to) a validation frame, and `N+1` models will be built: 1 model on the full training data, and N models, each with 1/N-th of the data held out (there are different holdout strategies).
 Those N models then score on the held out data, and their combined predictions on the full training data are scored to get the cross-validation metrics.

 ```
 dlmodel <- h2o.deeplearning(